joost-morsink/Rest/docs/httpConv.md

 }
 ```

-Although plain JSON is not considered to be RESTful, the JsonHttpConverter is able to satisfy the HATEOAS constraint by using HTTP-headers and JSON Schemas for `TypeDescriptor`s, as can be seen in the code fragment above.
+Although plain JSON is not considered to be RESTful, the `JsonHttpConverter` is able to satisfy the HATEOAS constraint by using HTTP-headers and JSON Schemas for `TypeDescriptor`s, as can be seen in the code fragment above.

+## XmlHttpConverter
+Also included is the `XmlHttpConverter`, which implements a plain XML serialization format for the Rest requests and responses.
+The Accept header should be `application/xml` if this component should be used.
+This is also reflected in the Content-Type header.

+Plain XML is just as RESTful as plain JSON, so the `XmlHttpConverter` also satisfies the HATEOAS constraint by using HTTP-headers, and XML schemas.

+More information about this converter can be found in the [chapter about XML](xml.md).